Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010: Difference from marriage

 While the Act provides many rights and obligations similar to marriage in Ireland, it does not provide the option for same-sex couples to be legally married.

-Civil partnership, as defined by this Act, is exclusively available to same-sex couples, and - until the Thirty-fourth Amendment of the Constitution of Ireland - marriage was exclusively available to opposite-sex couples.
-Many things afforded to married couples were not extended to civil partners under this Act, or were extended in different ways.
+Civil partnership, as defined by this Act, is exclusively available to same-sex couples, and – until the Thirty-fourth Amendment of the Constitution of Ireland – marriage was exclusively available to opposite-sex couples.

 For in-depth analyses of these differences, refer to the seminar study by the Irish Council for Civil Liberties, the legal opinion by Barrister Brian Barrington (commissioned by Marriage Equality), and in the case of children, the report by the Law Reform Commission.